MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-copilot.md

        ![Screenshot of the generated questions on the Copilot panel.](../media/content-understanding/copilot-generated-questions.png)

-    - Enter your own question or request in the text box.
+    - In the text box, enter your own specific question or make a request.

        ![Screenshot of the text box on the Copilot panel.](../media/content-understanding/copilot-text-box.png)

-    - Select the starter prompt to see suggested actions tailored to the specific file.
+    - In the text box, select the starter prompt to see suggested actions tailored to the specific file.

        ![Screenshot of the text box on the Copilot panel with the starter prompt highlighted.](../media/content-understanding/copilot-starter-prompt.png)

-5. To clear the current session, select **More** \***, and then select **Clear session**.
+5. To clear the current session, select **More** (\***), and then select **Clear session**.

        ![Screenshot of the text box on the Copilot panel showing the Clear session button.](../media/content-understanding/copilot-clear-session.png)